How do I size a Radon Fan?

 What radon fan is right for my home?

-Radon fan sizing can be difficult even for licensed mitigators, not to mention do-it-yourselfers.
+Radon fan sizing can be difficult even for certified radon mitigators, not to mention do-it-yourselfers.
 When sizing a radon fan, there’s only one thing that matters: PRESSURE FIELD EXTENSION.
 Pressure field extension simply means: how far am I drawing radioactive air from beneath my home?
 It’s typically determined by taking specific measurements using a suction point and micro-manometer.
 For the DIYer, these tools are cost-prohibitive.
 If you want your radon mitigation system done right, always call a licensed, certified radon mitigator.

 What am I getting myself into??